apauley/great-dev-environment/README.md

 The slides have been prepared using [Org-Reveal](https://github.com/yjwen/org-reveal)

-The talk can be viewed online at:
+The slides can be viewed online at:

 [http://pauley.org.za/great-dev-environment/](http://pauley.org.za/great-dev-environment/)